How to Make an App - 5 Fundamental Steps7 mins read

 - The goal: Launch the project as fast as possible without any mistakes

 1. IDEA CREATION

 The goal is simple.
-Both the business and development team must be on the same page.
+Both the business and development teams must be on the same page.

 I recommend focusing on these 3 points during app development

 - MVP - Minimum viable product for entry to the market

 Just a small reminder: Be sure that your product/project has a clear value proposition.

 Long term vision